 Accepting personal gifts, entertainment, accommodation, transportation or other services or items of value from sources or potential sources.

 Not all such situations may pose a conflict.
 Writers should disclose any potential conflicts to the editors, even if they are not sure they constitute a conflict.
 Difficult cases may be referred to the Quality Oversight Committee for guidance.
 Writers who have separate relationships with health care, trade or pharmaceutical organizations should disclose this to the editor before using any sources from those organizations in articles they write for StayWell.

-For background information on our medical reviewers, authors and editor, please review Medical Reviewers for StayWell and Our Editors and Authors.
+For background information on our medical reviewers, authors and editor, please review StayWell Medical Reviewers and Authors and StayWell Clinical Reviewers, Editors, and Medical Illustrators.

 Questions about policies